S3-working-group/s3-practical-guide/docs/all.md

 When determining a requirement, deciding how specific or broad to be is crucial.
 Each requirement inherently suggests a direction; a more specific one narrows the range of options for how to fulfill it, while a less specific requirement broadens the possibilities.
 The desirability of a wider or narrower scope of options varies depending on the situation.

-When addressing a complex driver, or when deciding how to respond to an organizational driver collaboratively, it’s often beneficial to aim for a requirement that allows for a broader scope of potential solutions.
+When addressing a complex driver, or when deciding how to respond to an organizational driver collaboratively, it's often beneficial to aim for a requirement that allows for a broader scope of potential solutions.

-If people bring contradictory suggestions about what’s required, this is sometimes an indicator that they’re too much in the solution space.
+If people bring contradictory suggestions about what's required, this is sometimes an indicator that they're too much in the solution space.
 In this case it can be helpful to zoom out and try to identify a requirement that some or all of these solutions might help to fulfill.

-* Be specific on whose requirement it is (e.g. "we need", "they need", "I need")
+-   Be specific on whose requirement it is (e.g. "we need", "they need", "I need")
-* Avoid describing specific solutions disguised as requirements (see "Requirement vs. Solution" below)
+-   Avoid describing specific solutions disguised as requirements (see "Requirement vs. Solution" below)

 Sometimes further investigation of the driver or experimentation to test assumptions may be the first requirement, leading to the identification of a more specific and suitable requirement in time.